-At Snap Marketing, we like to challenge conventional thinking and are often accused of being provocative - we like it when this happens.
-The most common misconception is when we ask our customers what it is their customers get from them and why.
+At Snap Marketing, we like to challenge conventional thinking and are often accused of being provocative.
+Actually we quite like it when this happens!
+The most common misconceptions emerge when we ask our clients what it is their customers get from them, and why.

 The normal response to this is a list of product attributes and a load of things that the client thinks is great about his business.

 While these may be relevant, a customer never bought a product for its features and never selected a supplier on the basis of conventional business attributes as perpetrated by its staff.

 Customers have needs, business offer products that satisfy those needs.
 For a marketing strategy to be truly effective, not only do products need to be aligned with needs, the marketing communication needs to tap into the ‘pain’ the consumer feels.